 It can sometimes be a shock to see a much higher total than you anticipated on a utility bill.
-Luckily, there are plenty of things you can do as a renter to lower your utility costs in your Bridgewater NJ apartment.
+Luckily, there are plenty of things you can do as a renter to lower your utility costs in your apartment.
 The seven tips can help you find ways to save on your upcoming utility bills.

 Turn Off the Lights – Sometimes

 Leaving lights on when you’re at work all day can increase your utility costs, but what about when you leave the room for 5 or 10 minutes?
 According to the U.S. Department of Energy, the decision depends on the type of bulb you’re using.
 The Department recommends turning off less inefficient incandescent lights every time you leave the room.
 It’s a good idea to turn off halogen lights too.

 High-efficiency compact fluorescent lamps (CFL) and light-emitting diodes (LEDs) should only be turned off if you’ll be gone for 15 minutes or longer.
 In addition to using more energy, turning on and off lights decreases the operational life of CFLs and incandescent and halogen lights.
 The lifespan of an LED light won’t decrease no matter how often you turn it on or off.